usgs-coupled/phreeqc3/README.Win.txt

      test.bat 4                         runs test 4 through the last test
      test.bat 1 10 no                   runs tests 1 through 10 without charts

 You will have to close chart windows after each chart has completed to proceed to the remaining examples.
 After the tests are completed, the results can be compared to the expected results (found in the examples directory) by executing the check.bat batch file.
 See the file check.log for differences.
 Differences in path names and run times are insignificant.
 The results in the directory examples were calculated with the charting version of PHREEQC.
-Comparing non-charting results to charting results may produce a large number of differences in check.log; however, in almost all cases, the differences are related to the calculated pe.
+Comparing non- charting results to charting results may produce a large number of differences in check.log; however, in almost all cases, the differences are related to the calculated pe.
 The pe may differ significantly and many aqueous species concentrations may differ, but the concentrations of aqueous species should differ by less than 1e-8 mol/kgw.